-Fiber samples may be prepared and mounted for microscopical infrared analysis by a variety of techniques.
-Infrared spectra of fibers are obtained using an IR spectrophotometer coupled with an IR microscope.
-Fiber polymer identification is made by comparison of the fiber spectrum with reference spectra.
+5.5 Fiber samples are prepared and mounted for microscopical IR analysis by a variety of techniques.
+IR spectra of fibers are obtained using an IR spectrometer coupled with an IR microscope, ATR, or diamond compression cell with beam condenser.

 2. Referenced Documents (purchase separately) The documents listed below are referenced within the subject standard but are not provided as part of the standard.